Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Inertia

 \section{Inertia}

 In presenting the frequency histograms obtained in the scenarios considered so far, we have not explicitly paid attention to the system inertia.
 Better said, we kept fixed the $H$ inertia parameter of all the synchronous generators and compensators of the \textsc{ieee 14 bus} power system.

-In \cite{8626538} it is stated that the main factors influencing frequency distribution are load damping and \ac{tg} dead-bands, while the inertia is reputed to have a minimal impact.
-Actually, according to \Ref{E:Std0}, inertia positively influences frequency deviations, i.e., the denominator is greater than 1 and $\sigma < b$, if ${H \gg \nicefrac{(1-2\alpha D_{\mathrm{L}}^2)}{(4 \alpha^2 D_{\mathrm{L}})}}$.
-We remark that if $D_{\mathrm{L}}^2$ is sufficiently large the right hand side of the inequality becomes negative.
-This means that $H$ has a marginal role in limiting frequency deviations.
-Once more we underline that $D_{\mathrm{L}}$ must assume adequate values with a proper level of $H$, otherwise the Gaussian shape of the probability density function flattens as highlighted by the simulated scenarios of Section \ref{S:FreqDev}.
-This clearly indicates that {\em if the inertia of a power system decreases to due to a higher penetration of \ac{res}-fuelled converter-connected generation (and converter-connected loads), the frequency deviation can be still kept small if the value of $D_{\mathrm{L}}$ is adequately large}.
+In \cite{8626538} it is stated that the main factors influencing frequency distribution are the load damping and \ac{tg} dead-bands, while inertia is reputed to have a minimal impact.
+Actually, according to \Refe{E:Std0}, inertia positively influences frequency deviations, i.e., the denominator is greater than 1 and $\sigma < b$, if ${H \gg \nicefrac{(1-2\alpha D_{\mathrm{L}}^2)}{(4 \alpha^2 D_{\mathrm{L}})}}$.
+We remark that if $D_{\mathrm{L}}^2$ is sufficiently large the right hand-side of the inequality becomes negative.
+It means that $H$ has a marginal role in limiting frequency deviations.
+Once more, we underline that $D_{\mathrm{L}}$ must assume suitable values with a proper level of $H$, otherwise the Gaussian shape of the probability density function flattens as highlighted by the simulated scenarios of Section \ref{S:FreqDev}.
+It indicates that if the inertia of a power system decreases due to higher penetration of \ac{res}-fuelled converter-connected generation (and converter-connected loads), the frequency deviation can be still kept small if the value of $D_{\mathrm{L}}$ is adequately large.
+For example, large $D_{\mathrm{L}}$ values can be obtained by ``thermostatically'' controlling load such as fridges, air conditioners, and boilers \cite{CONTE2017291}.